One of the first places to start in your discipleship is the Bible.

 Welcome to Redcliffe Uniting Church Playgroup online!

-- GREAT NEWS - Playgroup is coming back to real life!
-Monday 13th July.
-Contact email@example.com for details!
+- GOOD NEWS - Playgroup is back face-to-face; Tuesday to Friday, 9:30-11:30am.
+Contact firstname.lastname@example.org for details!
 We'll leave all these online lessons here for a bit!

 "These online sessions are possible due to a generous grant from Moreton Bay Regional Council.
 Thanks MBRC!"